-Positive obligations are key elements of humanitarian disarmament treaties, which seek to prevent and remediate the human suffering and environmental harm inflicted by weapons.
-The positive obligations in the Anti-Personnel Mine Ban Convention (APMBC) and the Convention on Cluster Munitions (CCM) have significantly enhanced their humanitarian impact.
-While much work remains to be done, the obligations have led to a dramatic reduction in the stockpiles of banned weapons, clearance of wide swaths of land, vital support for victims, and an increase in international assistance from states parties as well as states not party.
+Positive obligations are key elements of humanitarian disarmament treaties.
+The parallel positive obligations in the Anti-Personnel Mine Ban Convention (APMBC) and the Convention on Cluster Munitions (CCM) have significantly enhanced their humanitarian impact.
+While much work remains to be done, the obligations in those treaties have led to a dramatic reduction in the stockpiles of banned weapons, clearance of wide swathes of land, vital support for victims, and an increase in international assistance from states parties as well as states not party.
 The positive obligations of the TPNW will similarly advance the Treaty’s broader humanitarian and developmental goals.